GeekyAnts/express-typescript-postgres/docs/PostgresFunctions.md

 Initialize UserID as -1

-Now Search for username current set in our DB
+Now Search for username currently set in our DB (In current_setting('postgres.username'))
     If found
         Return it as final value of this function